OpenBfS/UncertRadio/README.md

 11929 (2014) as well as the examples from the more recent standard ISO 11929-4 contributed to the validation of **UncertRadio**.

+The UncertRadio HTML documentation is included in every release and can be accessed offline using the help buttons.
+Furthermore, it is available online on [GitHub Pages](https://openbfs.github.io/UncertRadio/).

 The author is grateful for the feedback and new requirements of the user-community, especially from federal coordination centres and the laboratiories of the German Federal States working after AVV-IMIS on monitoring of environmental